RSSchermer/entitytled/README.md

   ```

 Both produce intermediate query results which can be modified further.
 This
-works exactly the same as it does in Slick and you have access to all Slick's
+works exactly the same as it does in Slick and you have access to all of Slick's
 result modifying operations (e.g. `filter`, `sortBy`, `map`, `take`, etc.).
 If,
 for example, you want to build a query for the top 10 movies with the highest
 rating, you could do this: